Skip to Content

-27 Coachella Tips You NEED to Know
+33 Coachella Tips You NEED to Know for 2024

 Coachella is one of the friendliest festivals I’ve ever been to, but it was also the one that needed the most preparation.
 As my first American festival, even the drinks culture was different (read on to find out how) and the fact we could go on a road trip through California beforehand made it pretty damn cool.
-Anyone who’s going needs all the Coachella tips and advice they can find, especially if it’s your first time, and even more so if you’re a Brit heading over the pond.

-I had a great time at Coachella Festival, and here are 25 Coachella tips you need, to make sure it’s as fun for you too.
+I had a great time at Coachella Festival, and here are 27 Coachella tips you need, to make sure it’s as fun for you too.

 27 Coachella Festival Tips